Darkchestofwonders/excel-simple-inventory/README.md

 this is a limitaiton of Office Scripts and there is nohting I can do other than write it in VBA which is counter to why I wrote this in the first place.

-It works in botht the desktop and web app as long as you have a 365 account.
+It works in both the desktop and web app as long as you have a 365 account.